 ⚠️ Only suitable for personal use, as sharing a remote configured this way would cause DVC to try synchronizing data to/from different Google Drives for every user.

 gdrive://rootby itself, as it's likely used for many other reasons, and pushing data with DVC here can make it messy.

 (unique per user) meant to store application-specific data.
 This is a good

 choice to prevent accidentally deleting remote storage data from the Google

 Optionally, follow these steps to create your own Google Cloud project and generate OAuth credentials for your GDrive remotes to connect to Google Drive.
 We highly recommend this for heavy use and advanced needs because:

 Double check you're using the intended Google account (upper-right corner).

 Enable the Drive API from the APIs & Services Dashboard (left sidebar), click on + ENABLE APIS AND SERVICES.
 Find and select the "Google Drive API" in the API Library, and click on the ENABLE button.

 From the left sidebar, select Credentials, and click the Create credentials dropdown to select OAuth client ID.
-Chose Other and click Create to proceed with a default client name.
+Chose Desktop app and click Create to proceed with a default client name.

 ✅ It should be safe to share client ID and client secret among your team.
 These credentials are only used to generate the authorization URL you'll need to visit later in order to connect to the Google Drive.